Objectively assess for concussion at point of care in minutes—at time of injury and longitudinally at baseline, injury, and recovery time points.

 Read more in our Publications & Papers

-The Concussion Index (CI) assessment incorporates rapidly acquired EEG data, cognitive performance testing, and specific clinical signs/symptoms into a multimodal algorithm to objectively assess concussion, with the largest contribution from EEG features only.
+The Concussion Index (CI) assessment incorporates easily acquired EEG data, cognitive performance testing, and specific clinical signs/symptoms into a multimodal algorithm to objectively assess concussion, with the largest contribution from EEG features only.

 Read more in our Publications & Papers